-Subscription revenue is a great way to get this certainty by locking your customers into long term contracts (think: gym memberships, phone plans, etc.).
+Subscription revenue is an excellent way to secure recurring income by locking your customers into long‑term contracts (think: gym memberships, mobile phone plans, streaming subscriptions, etc.).

-However, there is always the risk that your customer will cancel this subscription and stop paying for the service.
+However, there is always the risk that your customer may cancel their subscription and stop paying for your service.

-This can be detrimental — especially if you’ve invested a lot of resources into offering this service with the long-term revenue in mind.
+This can be detrimental — especially if you’ve invested significant resources into offering the service with a long‑term revenue model in mind.
+In 2025, many small businesses are facing challenges due to sudden cancellations that disrupt operational and financial stability.

-Your business’ operational and financial security could also be impacted by customers who cancel on a job at the last minute (say, a hairdresser’s appointment, a car rental agreement, etc.).
+Your business’s day‑to‑day security could also be impacted by customers who cancel on a job at the last minute (say, a hairdresser’s appointment or a car rental hire).

-In these situations, business owners might want more certainty in their terms and conditions to ensure that these things don’t happen.
+In these situations, business owners might want more certainty in their terms and conditions to ensure you mitigate such risks and safeguard your revenue.

-One way to do this is by imposing cancellation fees.
+One effective way to do this is by imposing cancellation fees.

 So, if you’re interested in using cancellation fees in your business, you need to make sure you’re doing it right.

-What are they?
-When can you use them?
+What are cancellation fees?
+When can you charge them?
 And at what point do they become unfair?

 We’re here to help!